dennisvennink/SequenceExtensions/README.md

 ##### Parameters

-- `elements`: The `Element`s to get the occurrencing elements of.
+- `elements`: The `Element`s to get the occurring elements of.

 ##### Returns

-A `Dictionary` containing the occurrencing elements in `elements` as keys and the offset, starting from zero, of each occurrencing element as values.
+A `Dictionary` containing the occurring elements in `elements` as keys and the offset, starting from zero, of each occurring element as values.